Vergulde Draeck: Waeckende Boey and Emeloordt (1658)

 On 26 February 1658, a shore party from Waeckende Boey returning from the coast recorded the discovery of wreckage believed to be of Vergulde Draeck.
 Most notable was a plank circle, a collection of some 12 to 13 planks placed in a circular fashion, dug into the beach sand with their ends facing skyward.

-During the various searches, a small shore party from Waeckende Boey led by Abraham Leeman became separated.
-Bad weather prevented Leeman from returning to Waeckende Boey and after four days Leeman and his party were assumed lost.
-The modern town of Leeman, Western Australia is named after this Dutch explorer.
-Leeman eventually made it back to Batavia, his diary in the National Maritime Museum in Amsterdam recounts his experience.
+During the various searches, a shore party from Waeckende Boey led by Abraham Leeman became separated from the others.
+Bad weather prevented the party from returning to the ship; after four days they were presumed lost and Waeckende Boey departed.
+Leeman and three others sailed to Batavia in a small boat; his diary in the National Maritime Museum in Amsterdam recounts his experience.
+The town of Leeman, Western Australia was later named after him.

 On 9 March 1658, Captain Jonck of Emeloordt managed to send a small party to land.
 Upon returning, the shore party reported having seen three Aboriginal persons of tall stature who attempted to communicate with them using basic hand signals.
 This story of first contact was a peaceful exchange, likely with the Yuet people of Western Australia.